XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/tdolls.md

 # Tactical Dolls

-### Is a doll worth farming?

-> Worth it if they can only be acquired by running the maps, otherwise just do construction.

 ### How do you set L2Ds for adjutants?

 > Does her costume have one?
 Is she strictly on a single adjutant slot?
 Is the L2D toggle in settings on?
 Is the L2D toggle in adjutant postioning on?